arimah/ss14-cookbook/README.md

 ## Privacy policy

-The privacy policy is hardcoded.
 If you publish your own copy of the cookbook, **it's your responsibility to ensure the privacy policy is accurate to your server**.
 An inaccurate privacy policy can leave you liable in some jurisdictions.
-Please see the corresponding code in [`src/web/privacy.tsx`](./src/web/privacy.tsx).

-***TODO:** Move the privacy policy to a separate file that can more easily be edited.*
+The privacy policy is read from `privacy.html` in the repo root.
+This is an *HTML snippet*, not an entire HTML document.
+It is passed directly to `dangerouslySetInnerHTML`.
+Once the cookbook is built, there is no way to control the privacy policy from the outside; you don't need to worry about XSS.

+If you change the privacy policy, you must rebuild the cookbook and republish it.
+See above under [Publishing](#publishing).

 ## Notices